tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/multithread-reader.rst

   we do not read, or will discard

 - This example needs you to have a JSON-RPC Polygon full node.
 A free JSON-RPC node endpoint is not sufficient, as they do not store history.
-Try e.q.
-QuickNode or nodes from `ethereumnodes.com <https://ethereumnodes.com/>`__.
+Try e.g. QuickNode or nodes from `ethereumnodes.com <https://ethereumnodes.com/>`__.

-- In this example we read `PrimitiveAdded` events from Enzyme Protocol's Polygon deployment.
-  We limit the snapshot to 25,000,000 - 26,000,000 blocks range.
+- For the best performance, always run `local nodes at the same server or close your server where you run your application <https://twitter.com/moo9000/status/1370323189486784513>`__

 About the code
 --------------

+- In this example we read `PrimitiveAdded` events from Enzyme Protocol's Polygon deployment.
+  We limit the reading to 25,000,000 - 26,000,000 blocks range, so that the example script finished fast (under 1 minute).

 - We set up :py:class:`eth_defi.event_reader.multithread.MultithreadEventReader` instance

 - We display API call count and rates at the end using :py:func:`eth_defi.chain.install_api_call_counter_middleware`

-- We use :py:cass:`eth_defi.token.TokenDetails` class for human-friendly ERC-20 output, like name and symbol
+- We use :py:class:`eth_defi.token.TokenDetails` class for human-friendly ERC-20 output, like name and symbol

 Running the code
 ----------------